SafeCase

 Portfolio

 Feeling afraid should never prevent a person from living their life to the fullest.
-This is why SafeCase was created by me and three other UX-designers.
-We had noticed that a lot of our friends did not feel safe walking alone outdoors at night and chose to investigate this further.
-By collecting and analysing qualitative data from our users our hypothesis was confirmed.
-In the meantime we collected a lot of information about why people in Stockholm felt unsafe.
-To organise our data we used an affinity diagram.
-By doing this we saw that the main problem we needed to solve was: how do we make our user visible and seen by their friends and family - but still discreet and doesn't attract unwanted attention from other people they don't trust?
+That is why SafeCase was created by me and three other UX-designers.
+Our motivation grew from observing our friends concerns about feeling unsafe while walking alone at night, prompting us to dig into the issue.
+Through qualitative data collection and analysis from our users, our initial hypothesis was confirmed.
+We gathered information about the reasons behind the sense of insecurity at night in Stockholm.
+To organize this data effectively, we employed an affinity diagram, which revealed the core problem we aimed to solve: how can we make our users visible and connected to their trusted friends and family while maintaining discretion and avoiding unwanted attention from strangers?

 html5 bootstrap template by colorlib.com